simonxin/sentinel-like-queries-for-mooncake/README.md

 For more information about Azure Sentinel, you can go to the below link: https://azure.microsoft.com/en-us/resources/videos/introducing-microsoft-azure-sentinel/

- To allow customers to leverage the security experience in Azure China Cloud, this project is extracting the security detection/hunting queries and workbooks from Azure Sentinel project which can be used in Azure China Cloud environment (mooncake with Url https://portal.azure.cn): https://github.com/Azure/Azure-Sentinel
+ To allow customers to leverage the security experience in Azure China Cloud, this project is extracting the security detection/hunting queries, workbooks and notebooks from Azure Sentinel project which can be used in Azure China Cloud environment (mooncake with Url https://portal.azure.cn): https://github.com/Azure/Azure-Sentinel

 # Before you Start